 Eating a healthy diet is important for everyone, but it may also help reduce psoriasis flare-ups.

-In a recent survey conducted in the United States, about half the subjects with psoriasis reported an improvement in their symptoms after reducing their alcohol, gluten, and nightshades intake.
+In a conducted in the United States, about half the subjects with psoriasis reported an improvement in their symptoms after reducing their alcohol, gluten, and nightshades intake.
 Nightshades include potatoes, tomatoes, and eggplants, among other things.

 There have been few scientific studies on the effects of diet on psoriasis, however.
 Talk to your doctor about an ideal diet for you.